bondowe/webfram/docs/templates.md

 ## Configuration

-Templates must be provided via an embedded file system:
+Templates can be provided via an embedded file system or loaded from the working directory:

 ```go
 // Project structure: